 There’s plenty of picnic real estate in Libby Hill Park, with picnic tables overlooking the James River and a view of Rockett’s Landing in the distance, and benches and open park spaces perfect for blankets, providing a view of the city skyline and the Lucky Strike building.
 This is an amazing spot to watch the sunset.

-If you don’t have time to put together a meal beforehand or if you need to pick up last minute supplies, visit Union Market, Stroops, Dog and Pig Show or Proper Pie.
+If you don’t have time to put together a meal beforehand or if you need to pick up last minute supplies, visit Union Market or Proper Pie.

 Maymont Park is a Richmond institution and brings back such great memories of my childhood.
 My mom would bring my brother and me to Maymont to see the animals and run through the Japanese Garden.
 Today I still love going to this park, it is the perfect little oasis from the hustle and bustle of living and working in the city.
 I like to park by the historic estate entrance because it is close to the Italian and Japanese Gardens.
 While there aren’t many picnic tables, there are plenty of benches and open spaces for small or large groups.